kdheepak/fono/README.md

 * Names of items in quantity.csv has to match prices.csv
 * Names of websites in shipping.csv has to match prices.csv
 * Remove all empty lines

+## Contribution

+Feel free to submit a pull request.
+Thanks for Matt for the inspiration.